gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 [hardware.h]({{site.url}}/daviddong.github.io/assets/docs/hardware.h})|root/hardware/libhardware/include/hardware/hardware.h
 [hardware.c]({{site.url}}/daviddong.github.io/assets/docs/hardware.c)|root/hardware/libhardware/hardware.c

-Above is the fingerprint framework of android 7.0, but in Android 8.0 and later versions, Android has updated the framework and introduced a set of language called HIDL to define the interface between framework and HAL.
+Above is the fingerprint framework of Android 7.0, however in Android 8.0 and later versions, Android has updated the framework and introduced a set of language called HIDL to define the interface between framework and HAL.

 Let's see the difference.

 ![hidl](https://gangdong.github.io/daviddong.github.io/assets/image/android-fingerprint-framework-android8-diff.png)

-android 8.0 add a /interface in the hardware directory, which includes all HIDL related files for hardware module.
+Android 8.0 add a /interface in the hardware directory, which includes all HIDL related files for hardware module.

-Android 8.0 removed fingerprintd, instead, fingerprintService accesses HAL by calling HIDL.
+Android 8.0 removed Fingerprintd, instead, FingerprintService accesses HAL by calling HIDL.

 We can find the change of the getFingerprintDaemon() method.